-National Environmental Management Act 107 of 1998

-National Environmental Management Waste Act 59 of 2008

-National Waste Management Strategy of 2012

-National Environment Management: Air Quality Act 39 of 2004

-Occupational Health & Safety Act

-Constitution of Republic of South Africa
+- National Environmental Management Act 107 of 1998 - National Environmental Management Waste Act 59 of 2008 - National Waste Management Strategy of 2012 - National Environment Management: Air Quality Act 39 of 2004 - Occupational Health & Safety Act - Constitution of Republic of South Africa

 The municipality provides waste management services that include waste collection, street cleaning, clearing of illegal dumping, and waste disposal.
 Regular solid waste collection service is provided to business, institutions and households within the jurisdiction of the Municipality.
-Waste collection from residential premises is carried out on a weekly or bi- weekly basis either by kerbside and /or communal bin collection

-The total percentage of households is as stated per the 2016 community survey and the figures is used for all the planning and reporting in the Municipality
+Waste collection from residential premises is carried out on a weekly or biweekly basis either by kerbside and /or communal bin collection.
+The total percentage of households is as stated per the 2016 community survey and the figures is used for all the planning and reporting in the Municipality.

 Provision of kerbside waste collection service once a week is currently done in Marble Hall (965 Household), Leeuwfontein (1380 Household), Leeuwfontein RDP (725 households), Elandskraal (2182 Households) and 367 Households with communal bins at Schoeman Farms.
-Communal Bins is also placed at Regae, Leeuwfontein new stands, Mokganyaka Global garage and taxi rank.
-There are no waste transfer stations in the area.
+Communal bins are also strategically placed at Leeufontein new stands, Mokganyaka, Manapyane, Regae which increase the access to collection with 750 Households.